Biologics, Biodynamics, and Babylonstoren

 Tune in to apogee and perigee.
 By way of reminder, apogee is when the moon is at its furthest point from Earth, when it’s influence on tides and other watery bodies is weakest.
 This makes it a good time to harvest fruit like berries and tomatoes for less watery, more concentrated flavor.
 However, sowing watery, leafy crops like lettuce and spinach during perigee–when the moon is closest to Earth–can enhance yield and flavor.
 This calculator may aid you in the endeavor.

 I have long since traded my lab coat for the far less formal attire of the garden.
-Although the healing prospects of biologic treatments still captivate me, I find myself thinking about the foundational aspects of wellness that are all too often ignored.
-Chief among them is our connection to the earth and to the natural rhythms that provide sustenance.
-Along with the many privileges of modern life, I marvel at what it has inflicted upon us–the strange substances and stresses that could convince a person’s body to turn on itself.
-If we incorporated more biodynamics perhaps there would be less need for biologics, and many other treatments for that matter.
+Though the healing potential of biologic treatments still captivates me, I find myself increasingly drawn to the foundational aspects of wellness—those too often overlooked.
+Chief among them is our connection to the earth and the natural rhythms that sustain us.

 A special thanks to Gundula for welcoming me into the Healing Garden and letting me get my hands in the dirt.